-Funny how a skatepark brought connections to real life situations.
-I was watching my kids cruising around, challenging themselves and I could notice when the overthinking started and what it did to them in that moment.
+Funny how a skatepark brought connections to real-life situations.
+I was watching my kids cruising around, challenging themselves and I could notice when the overthinking started and what it did to them at that moment.

 But even though they were uncomfortable at times, they had set their minds to it and they edged closer and closer to the drop and went for it.

 They challenged themselves and did not allow overthinking to take control over what they wanted to do and achieve.

 Very admiring!
 And that made me wonder how we as adults deal with the overthinking.

 One definition of overthinking is “to put too much time into thinking about or analysing (something) in a way that is more harmful than helpful”. (www.merriam-webster.com).
 I find overthinking a nasty mind-play that blocks me.

 And yes, that’s for sure not helpful.
 It’s counter-productive and can play a scrutinising role in one’s personal behaviour and lead to

 - unhappiness.
 Just to name a few.

 Do you recognise any of these reactions and feelings in yourself?
 I’m certainly guilty of all of them at times.